Marc de Bonte

-Marc de Bonte (27 February 1990 – 5 November 2016) was a Belgian kickboxer who competed in the light heavyweight and cruiserweight divisions.
-He won bronze at the IFMA World Championships in 2010 and silver in 2012 as an amateur, and debuted with the Glory promotion in October 2012.
-De Bonte went missing on the night/early morning 4 and 5 November 2016.
+Marc de Bonte (27 February 1990 – 5 November 2016) was a Belgian kickboxer who held the Glory Welterweight World Title.

 Career

 De Bonte began practicing kickboxing and Muay Thai at six years old.
 As an amateur, he took a bronze medal at the 2010 IFMA World Championships in Bangkok, Thailand.
 He followed this up with a silver at the 2012 games in Saint Petersburg, Russia where he lost to Artem Levin in the final.

-In 2011, he signed with the Muaythai Premier League but was able to fight just once in the short-lived promotion, a split decision win over Jiri Zak at Muaythai Premier League: Strength and Honor in Padova, Italy on 8 October 2011.
+In 2011, he signed with the Muaythai Premier League.
+Still, he was able to fight just once in the short-lived promotion, a split decision win over Jiri Zak at Muaythai Premier League: Strength and Honor in Padova, Italy on 8 October 2011.

 He knocked out Michael Buxant via a fifth round knee at MaxPain in Genk, Belgium on 10 February 2012 to win the Belgian −81 kg/181 lb Championship.

-The following year, de Bonte was recruited by Glory, the world's premier kickboxing organization, and he made his promotional debut at Glory 2: Brussels on 6 October 2012 in Brussels, Belgium where he lost to Murthel Groenhart by knockout from a knee in round two of their 79 kg/175 lb bout.
+The following year, de Bonte was recruited by Glory, the world's premier kickboxing organization.
+He made his promotional debut at Glory 2: Brussels on 6 October 2012 in Brussels, Belgium where he lost to Murthel Groenhart by knockout from a knee in round two of their 79 kg/175 lb bout.

 He returned at Glory 6: Istanbul in Istanbul, Turkey on 6 April 2013, moving up to the 85 kg/187 lb division to face L'houcine "Aussie" Ouzgni.
 He won via a knee KO early in round one to move up to the #3 spot in Glory's middleweight rankings.

 He was set to fight Nieky Holzken in the Glory 13: Tokyo - Welterweight World Championship Tournament semi-finals in Tokyo, Japan on 21 December 2013.
 However, he was then replaced by Raymond Daniels in the tournament for undisclosed reasons.